sighack/sighack.github.io/_posts/2018-06-17-easing-functions-in-processing.md

 So I went ahead and implemented some more options!
-Here is the same image using my custom `map()` replacement (called `map2()` of course) with a quartic ease-out, in place of the standard linear mapping.
+Here is the same image using my custom `map()` replacement (called `map2()` of course) with a quartic ease-out to calculate the spacing between the parallel lines in each grid square, in place of the standard linear mapping.
 If that doesn't make any sense yet, keep reading!

 ![](/public/images/easing-functions-in-processing/555-lowres.png)